The mediocre teacher tells.

 with the best experience they can have in the world of dance.

-Meg is a local dancer who is experienced in Classical ballet, Tap, Jazz and Irish.
+Meg is a local dancer who is experienced in Classical ballet, Tap, Jazz, Irish, and contemporary.
 However, her favourite genre is Hip Hop!
-Meg has studied her Royal Academy of Dance Exams to Intermediate level.
+Meg has studied her Royal Academy of Dance Exams to majors levels.
 Meg has also had a lot of experience working with children and is an asset to our studio.
-She is currently being mentored by a specialist Irish instructor from Oxenham Irish in Brisbane.
+She is also a fabulously talented choreographer.

 Amy Brider is an advanced men's and women's artistic gymnastics coach for competitive levels.
 She also has her Gym For All qualification.
 Amy has been coaching gymnastics since 2008 but has been involved with both gymnastics and dance her entire life.
 She was a competitive Irish Dancer in her early years.
 Amy also has her first aid certificate and blue card.